Paying for Graduate School

 Details

 This scholarship was established in memory of Kelsey P. Dresser, a promising first-year Master of Marriage and Family Therapy (MFT) student who was dedicated to helping others.
+The scholarship is awarded to one MFT student each year, based on merit.
+The scholarship recipient will be notified upon admission; no additional application is necessary.

 Eligibility